Synthesis of Soundfields through Irregular Loudspeaker Arrays Based on Convolutional Neural Networks: Introduction

 \section{Introduction}

-\IEEEPARstart{S}{oundfield} synthesis methods deal with the objective of reproducing a desired pressure field in a target region of space through arrays made of loudspeakers.
+Soundfield synthesis methods deal with the objective of reproducing a desired pressure field in a target region of space through arrays made of loudspeakers.
 In recent years the attention towards this field of research has consistently increased due to its potential application in virtual reality, telepresence and gaming.

 The first approaches towards soundfield synthesis dealt with extensive loudspeaker setups, driven in order to effectively reproduce an accurate approximation of the desired soundfield.
 Wave Field Synthesis (WFS)~\cite{berkhout1993acoustic,spors2008theory} is based on the Huygens-Fresnel principle and synthesizes a desired pressure field through a large number of regularly distributed loudspeakers.
 Ambisonics~\cite{gerzon1973periphony} is based on the analysis of the soundfield in terms of spherical harmonics and reproduces the desired pressure field in a small listening area.
 In order to enlarge the area where reproduction is accurate, Higher Order Ambisonics (HOA) was introduced~\cite{ward2001reproduction,poletti2005three}.
 These physically-based approaches reproduce the soundfield with a satisfying quality when regular array geometries are used, such as spherical~\cite{poletti2010sound,kentgens2020translation}, linear~\cite{ahrens2010sound} or circular~\cite{chen20183d}.
 However their performances severely degrade when using irregular setups.
+While several techniques were proposed in order to adapt HOA techniques to irregular array setups~\cite{trevino2010high,zotter2013comparison} such as projection decoding methods~\cite{qu2018matching,ge2021partially} and~\cite{zotter2012all} All-round ambisonic panning and decoding(AllRAD) they often require the solution of ill-posed problems.

 Optimization-based techniques are more easily applicable to irregular loudspeaker setups.
 The pressure-matching method~\cite{nelson1994active,gauthier2005sound} is based on the minimization of the reproduction error at a fixed number of positions in the listening area, denoted as control points.
 The desired driving signals are then obtained through a regularized least squares optimization problem.
 While this approach is applicable to setups having extremely irregular geometries, the achievable reproduction quality is strongly dependent on the selection of the control points, i.e. by sampling the listening area with a fine grid.
 Its computational cost, however, increases with the number of selected control points.
 Mode-matching ~\cite{Samarasinghe2013,betlehem2005theory,ueno2019three} is another optimization-based family of techniques that can be applied to loudspeaker setups having arbitrary geometries.
 In this case the optimization procedure is based on matching a modal decomposition of the desired soundfield at a single control point.
 Modal decomposition can be operated using circular or spherical wavefunctions.
 In doing this, it is needed to limit the decomposition to a maximum mode order, since a too high or small number leads to worse synthesis quality~\cite{ueno2019three}.
 Several approaches have been proposed to appropriately weight the modes~\cite{betlehem2005theory,ueno2018sound}.
 Irregular loudspeaker setups have also been considered by intensity-matching methods~\cite{zuo2020intensity,zuo20213d}, where the objective is the minimization of the sound intensity, i.e. particle velocity, in the spherical harmonic domain over a spatial region.